bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 ## S3

-S3 is a serverless object storage.
-It allows you to store and retrieve any amount of data, and offers industry-leading scalability, availability and performance.
-It's also cheaper than fully fledged databases for storage heavy use cases.
+[S3 is a serverless object storage which allows you to store and retrieve any amount of data, and offers industry-leading scalability, availability and performance.](https://aws.amazon.com/s3/) It's also cheaper than a fully fledged database for storage heavy use cases.
 It does however offer less query flexibility than databases like DynamoDB.

-With S3 we take a similar approach to the one used with DynamoDB, which we need two API calls for: One for finding the key of a random object, and one for retrieving that object's content.
+With S3 we take a similar approach to the one used with DynamoDB.
+With S3 we need two API calls: One for finding the key of a random object, and one for retrieving that object's content.

 Assuming that there's a bucket called `my-bucket-name` with files that each